rajkunamaneni/TrafficDetector/README.md

 ### Wireshark

 Wireshark is a network protocol analyzer that can capture and display the data traveling back and forth on a network.
+It is used to troubleshoot network problems, analyze network traffic, and detect network intrusions.
+In regards to the toolkit's functionality, Wireshark can be used to capture packets and analyze them for suspicious activity.
+The command line version of Wireshark, Tshark, can be used to capture packets and save them to a file

 Wireshark is included in the ```start.sh``` script.
 To install it manually: